Certificate of Engagement in Sustainability (CES)

 Good to know

-You can also participate in a certificate project even if you are not working towards a sustainability certificate!
+You can also participate in a certificate project even if you are not working towards the CES!

 Registering for the CES is easy; simply fill in the Contact form.
 Details of the procedure and the formal aspects can be found here.
+You can also send your questions directly to us via the contact form.
 Already registered for the certificate?
 Then go to Moodle, where you will find further information and submit your documents for review.